Support the news

 "I didn’t start getting incarcerated until I was 18," Giroux says.
 "Since then, I’ve accumulated eight years of incarceration.
 Every bit of trouble I’ve ever gotten into was due to alcohol.
 Everything I’ve ever been incarcerated for was addiction-related."

-His crimes range from breaking and entering to larceny to assault and battery.
+His crimes ranged from breaking and entering to larceny, to assault and battery.

 'I'd Never Been A Runner Before That'

-He’s now 30.
-Back in August 2015, when he was locked up at the West Tennessee State Penitentiary, he started to change his life.
+Back in August 2015, Giroux was 29-years-old and locked up at the West Tennessee State Penitentiary.
+That's when he started to change his life.

 Giroux followed a grass path along the prison yard’s perimeter, running beside an electrified, razor wire fence.
 One lap around was about half a mile.